resources-banner

 With the formation of the new College, students will no longer be directly admitted to FASS or FoS; they will be admitted to the College.
 In this regard, students admitted to the College can belong to FASS, FoS or both, and will have access to facilities and courses in both Faculties.

 To apply, students can select from the following programme(s) as one of their choices on the admission application form to NUS.
-Please refer to the NUS Office of Admissions website here for more information on the application details, or refer to the CHS website here.
+Please refer to the NUS Office of Admissions website here.

 a.
 Cross Disciplinary Programmes